anthonymarkreynolds/django-microblog/README.md

 ## Features

-The app includes the following features:
+The project includes the following features:

-- User authentication and authorization
-- Posting and displaying short messages
-- Commenting and liking posts
+- [x] accounts: This app would handle user authentication and registration, as well as user profiles and settings.
+- [x] posts: This app would handle creating and displaying posts, as well as commenting and liking posts.
-- Markdown support for post and comment text
+    - [x] Markdown support for post and comment text
+- notifications: This app would handle sending notifications to users when they receive new followers, comments, or likes.
+- search: This app would handle searching for posts and users within the microblog.
+- hashtags: This app would handle parsing hashtags in posts and allowing users to search for posts by hashtag.
+- api: This app would provide an API for other developers to build apps that interact with the microblog.

 ## Requirements